opendocsg/slw-judgments-backfill/2018_SGHC_62/report.md

 bundles of drugs to Shanti in Singapore: 30 April 2014, 13 May 2014, and 14 May 2014. [note: 42]

 45     Zainudin and Shanti were subsequently charged for trafficking in not less than 22.73g of diamorphine under the MDA.
 They claimed trial, and their matters were heard before See Kee Oon JC (as he then was) from August to September 2016.
 On 30 September 2016, both were convicted of their respective charges.
 Shanti, who satisfied the conditions of s 33B(2) of the MDA, was sentenced to life imprisonment.
-Zainudin, who failed to satisfy either of the two conditions under s 33B(2), was sentenced to suffer death: _Public Prosecutor v Zainudin bin Mohamed and another_ [2017] 3 SLR 317. [note: 43] Shanti’s appeal against conviction and sentence was dismissed (CCA 30/2016). [note: 44]
+Zainudin, who failed to satisfy either of the two conditions under s 33B(2), was sentenced to suffer death: _Public Prosecutor v Zainudin bin Mohamed and another_ <span class="citation">[2017] 3 SLR 317</span>. [note: 43] Shanti’s appeal against conviction and sentence was dismissed (CCA 30/2016). [note: 44]

-Zainudin’s appeal against sentence was dismissed ( _Zainudin bin Mohamed v Public Prosecutor_ [2018] SGCA 8).
+Zainudin’s appeal against sentence was dismissed ( _Zainudin bin Mohamed v Public Prosecutor_ <span class="citation">[2018] SGCA 8</span>).

-46     For the purposes of sentence, I found that the recent Court of Appeal decision of _Suventher Shanmugam v Public Prosecutor_ [2017] 2 SLR 115 (“ _Suventher_ ”) and the High Court’s decision in _Vasentha d/o Joseph v Public Prosecutor_ [2015] 5 SLR 122 (“ _Vasentha_ ”) were most relevant.
-I had recently discussed and applied _Suventher_ (which adopted _Vasentha_ ) in _Public Prosecutor v Hari Krishnan Selvan_ [2017] SGHC 168 (“ _Hari Krishnan_ ”) (at [14]–[16]).
+46     For the purposes of sentence, I found that the recent Court of Appeal decision of _Suventher Shanmugam v Public Prosecutor_ <span class="citation">[2017] 2 SLR 115</span> (“ _Suventher_ ”) and the High Court’s decision in _Vasentha d/o Joseph v Public Prosecutor_ <span class="citation">[2015] 5 SLR 122</span> (“ _Vasentha_ ”) were most relevant.
+I had recently discussed and applied _Suventher_ (which adopted _Vasentha_ ) in _Public Prosecutor v Hari Krishnan Selvan_ <span class="citation">[2017] SGHC 168</span> (“ _Hari Krishnan_ ”) (at [14]–[16]).
 In _Hari Krishnan_ at [17] and [20], I further considered the unreported cases of _Public Prosecutor v Tamil Alagan a/l Gunasekaran_ (CC

 38/2017) (“ _Tamil Alagan_ ”) [note: 45] and _Public Prosecutor v Jothiswaran a/l Arumugam_ (CC 34/2017) (“ _Jothiswaran_ ”).